 Spend a weekend with your family and friends… building an all-inclusive playground!

 The Kenadi Jean Weis Foundation has partnered with the City of Spearfish and are looking for at least 20 volunteers to help with a supervised community build playground at Jorgensen Park.
 This will require (preferably) a three 8-hour day dedication May 16, 17 and 18, 2019.
 (1/2, one or two day commitments are also options)

 Let’s unite and take action to create a play space that welcomes people of all abilities to participate in fun… side-by-side.
 Do it to make a difference, meet other people in our community, help others, use your skills and talents for something good or work for a cause you believe in.

-Please complete the attached application and return it to either the KJWF or City of Spearfish by March 10, 2019 to be considered.
-Call Randy Deibert at 605.645.1680 for more information.
+You may either complete the attached application and return it to the KJWF or City of Spearfish for pre-approval or simply sign a Waiver and Release of Liability upon check-in the day of.
+Please contact Randy Deibert at 605-645-1680 for more information.